 Xfinity offers its customers free access to its network of WiFi hotspots.
 There are three types: Xfinity is a secure public network indicated by the padlock.
 “XFINITYwifi” and “cablewifi” are public, unsecure networks, similar to public WiFi connections offered at a coffee shop.

-How do I connect to a public hotspot?
+How to connect to public WiFi

 To connect to a public WiFi hotspot, simply select the name of the network from the list of available networks on your device, and enter the password given to you by the establishment.
 Alternatively, you may be routed to a sign in page where you’ll have to answer some questions and agree to Terms of Service.

 To access an Xfinity hotspot, just enter your Comcast email and password.
-The Xfinity WiFi app—available for download on both iOS and Android devices—can help you locate these hotspots.
+The Xfinity WiFi app - available for download on both iOS and Android devices - can help you locate these hotspots.

 What is tethering?